Classification of singular Q-homology planes. I. Structure and singularities: Main results

+\item its minimal normal completion is unique up to isomorphism and the boundary is a rational tree with a unique branching component. \eenum\end{theorem}

+We show also that for $\Q$-homology planes as above the singularity may be, but not need to be, rational in the sense of Artin (cf. \ref{ex4:nonextendable-singularities}).
+The following result is of independent interest (for the proof see \ref{prop3:general is logarithmic}).

-\begin{proposition} \ \benum[(1)] \item If a singular $\Q$-homology plane has more than one singular point then its smooth locus is not of general type.
-Moreover either the smooth locus is affine-ruled or the plane has exactly two singular points, both of type $A_1$ (\ref{lem3:general is logarithmic}).
+\begin{proposition} If a singular $\Q$-homology plane has smooth locus of general type then it has a unique singular point and the point is a quotient singularity.
+If a $\Q$-homology plane has more than one singular point then either it is affine-ruled and the singularities are cyclic or it has exactly two singular points, both of Dynkin type $A_1$. \end{proposition}